Kajatin/hue-gpt/README.md

 You also, of course, will need a Philips Hue setup with a bridge and at least one light.
 You should register your app with the bridge and add the credentials to the `HUE_APP_KEY` and the URL of the bridge to `HUE_BASE_URL` environment variables.
 You can get started with the [official guide](https://developers.meethue.com/develop/hue-api-v2/getting-started/).

+### Docker

+The project is containerized using Docker.
+You can build and run the project using the following commands:

+`sudo docker build -t hue-gpt .`
+`sudo docker run -p 3000:3000 --env-file .env.local hue-gpt`

 ---

 ## TODO